Affiliated with the Texas A&M Association of Former Students

 We are glad that you want to attend Texas A&M and we wish you success in your college career.
 We evaluate every scholarship application very carefully.
 We choose our recipients on the basis of academic achievement, and general factors such as motivation, community service, leadership and character.

-Transcripts provide basic information, but we know about your motivation, community service and character only from your letters of recommendation (high school seniors only) and what you tell us about yourself and how you tell us about yourself.
+Transcripts provide basic information, but we will learn about your motivation, community service and character from your letters of recommendation (high school seniors only) plus what you tell us about yourself and how you express it.

 Make it easy for the scholarship committee to learn about you.
 Use the application form and fill in the information.
 Hand written applications will be accepted and considered, but a typed application is definitely more professional.